Dilshad Garden

-Dilshad Garden is a large housing colony located in East Delhi, which was primarily developed by Delhi Development Authority.
-The area located close to Delhi-Uttar Pradesh Border.
-Dilshad Garden falls under the both Shahdara and Seemapuri constituency of the legislative assembly.
-Thus, a part of Dilshad Garden falls under MLA of Seemapuri Vidhansabha Shri Rajender Pal Gautam and its other part falls under the MLA of Shahdara Vidhansabha Shri Ram Niwas Goyal.
+Dilshad Garden is a residential area of Shahdara district, which was planned and developed by Delhi Development Authority in the late 1970s and early 1980s.
+It falls under the both Shahdara and Seemapuri constituency of the legislative assembly.
+Thus, a part of Dilshad Garden falls under MLA of Seemapuri Vidhansabha Shri Veer Singh Dhingan and its other part falls under the MLA of Shahdara Vidhansabha Shri Sanjay Goyal.

-Dilshad Garden is a residential locality in North East New Delhi.
-Dilshad Garden is divided into several blocks starting from A to R and several pockets A to SG.
+Housing within Dilshad Garden is divided into several blocks starting from A to R and several pockets A to SG.
 Every block has its own market and parks.
 Most of the residential development is in the form of New Delhi Development Authority (DDA) flats.

-The Dear park is a public park.
+The deer park is a public park.
+There is a weekly market at Dilshad Garden on Tuesdays.

+Education

-Schools include Hansard Smarak School, Greenways Modern School and Red Cross Society School and colleges such as University College of Medical Sciences and the Florence Nightingale College of Nursing.
+Schools include Hansaraj Smarak School, Greenway Modern School and Red Cross Society School and colleges such as University College of Medical Sciences and the Florence Nightingale College of Nursing.
 Medical facilities include Guru Teg Bahadur Hospital, Swami Dayanand Hospital and Jivan Jyoti Hospital right next door.

-Retail centers such as the Cross River Mall, Unity One Mall and Mahagun Metro Mall are within a 7 km radius of the locality.

-The Red Line of the Delhi Metro was the first corridor to be inaugurated.